-l agree e to carry out the following responsibilities to the best of my ability: Teach classes through interesting and challenging lessons that promote student achievement.
-Endeavor to motivate my students to learn.
-Have high expectations, and help every child to develop a love of learning.
-Communicate regularly with families about student progress.
-Provide a warm, safe, and caring learning environment.
-Provide meaningful, daily homework assignments to reinforce and extend learning (30 minutes for grades 1-3, and 60 minutes for grades 4-8).
-Participate in professional development opportunities that improve teaching and learning and support the formation of partnerships with families and the community.
-Actively participate in collaborative decision making and consistently work with families and my school colleagues to make schools accessible and welcoming places for families and that help each student achieve the school's high academic standards.
+l agree ee to carry out the following responsibilities to the best of my ability: Teach classes through interesting and challenging lessons that promote student achievement.
+Participate in professional development opportunities that improve teaching and learning and support the formation partnerships with families and the community.
+Actively participate in collaborative decision making and consistently work with families and my school colleagues to ma schools accessible and welcoming places for families and that help each student achieve the school's high academic standards.
 Respect the school, students, staff, and families.
-STUDI ENT PLEDGE l agree e to carry out the following responsibilities to the best of my ability: Come to school ready to learn and work hard.
-Bring necessary materials, completed assignments, and homework.
-Know and follow school and class rules.
-Communicate regularly with my parents and teachers about school experiences so that they can help me to be successfu in school.
+STUDI DENT PLEDGE l agree ee to carry out the following responsibilities to the best of my ability: Come to school ready to learn and work hard.
+Bring necessary materials, completed assignments, and homework. □ Know and follow school and class rules.
+Communicate regularly with my parents and teachers about school experiences so that they can help me to be successful in school.
 Limit my TV watching and, instead, study or read every day after school.
 Respect the school, classmates, staff, and families.
-FAMIL Y/PARENT PLEDGE l agree e to carry out the following responsibilities to the best of my ability: Provide a quiet time and place for homework, and monitor TV viewing.
+FAMIL LY/PARENT PLEDGE l agree ee to carry out the following responsibilities to the best of my ability: Provide a quiet time and place for homework, and monitor TV viewing.
 Read to my child or encourage my child to read every day (20 minutes K-3, and 30 minutes for grades 4-8).
-Regularly monitor my child's progress in school.
-Participate at school in activities such as school decision making, volunteering, and/or attending parent-teacher conferences.
-Communicate the importance of education and learning to my child.
-Respect the school, staff, students, and families.
-STUDE ENT TEACHER PARENT/GUARDIAN
+Participate at school in activities such as school decision making, volunteering, and/or attending parent-teacher conferences. □ Communicate the importance of education and learning to my child.
+STUDI DENT TEACHER PARENT/GUARDIAN